6 Tips To Avoid A Motorcycle Accident

 Don't drive between cars on a multi-lane road.

-There's a high risk of an accident if a driver decides to merge or open the car door while you're traveling between the lanes.
+There is a high risk of accidents if a driver decides to merge or opens the car door while you're traveling between the lanes.

 Car drivers are driving in a protective metal shell that you don't have on your motorcycle.

-Motorcycle accidents involving a car and motorcycle colliding are almost always more physically costly to the motorcycle rider no matter who is at fault.
+Motor vehicle accidents involving a car and motorcycle colliding are almost always more physically costly to the motorcycle rider, no matter who is at fault.

 It's best to keep as much distance as possible between you and the next car.